 One key question about renting is to understand if there are restrictions around renting.
 This could depend on the community the home or condo is in, as well as any restrictions from the city.
 Some communities may not allow short term (less than 30 days) rental.
 In some places you can do vacation rentals, or AirBNB-types of renting.
 In others the minimum rental period is at least a month.

 Maintenance issues are important to think about when buying a second home.
 Your ideal lifestyle in your vacation home may be “no maintenance!”
 Do you want a property that is low maintenance, especially the exterior?
-Or are you willing to take care of that yourself as needed.
-Are you willing to pay for others to address maintenance issues when you are not in residence?
-Or do you simply prefer no DIY?
+Are you willing to take care of that yourself as needed.
+Or do you prefer no DIY at all?
+If so, are you willing to pay for others to address maintenance issues when you are not in residence?

 This might prompt a choice between a condo, where your HOA fees cover exterior maintenance and landscaping, versus a single family detached home.

-Any home will require some maintenance and you just have to be prepared for how to handle it.
+Remember, any home will require some maintenance and you just have to be prepared for how to handle it.
+Either you take care of it, or someone else does!

 Look for Part 2 for additional issues to consider in your second home purchase.